gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/NewGV.png?raw=true)

 > [!IMPORTANT]
->-	It has "semamtic type" as well.
+>-	It has "semantic type" as well.
 And, only the fact one can be used in the Analytic Model.
 >-	The "attributes" are the same as "columns" defined in HANA view
 >-  The attribute can have "association" too.
 >-	It has "Input Parameter", as same as in HANA view.
-It should be pushed to lower node in order to get better performance and be mapped to the variable created in the upper layer like Analytic Model.
+It should be pushed to lower node to get better performance and be mapped to the variable created in the upper layer like Analytic Model.
->-  Join, Union, Filter, Projection(show/hide columns), Aggretion nodes are the same as in HANA Calcuation View(Graphic).
+>-  Join, Union, Filter, Projection(show/hide columns), and Aggregation nodes are the same as in HANA Calculation View(Graphic).
->-  Data preview is avaialbe in each node.
+>-  Data preview is available in each node.

 ## 3. ER Models
-It provides the detailed view about how the model is designed.
+It provides a detailed view about how the model is designed.

 ![alt text](/DataBuilder/images/ERModel.png?raw=true)